 15When the Syrians saw that they were defeated by Israel, they gathered themselves together.

-17And when it was told to David, and he gathered all Israel together and passed over the Jordan and came to Helam.
-The Syrians set themselves in battle formation against David and fought with him.
+17And when it was told to David, he gathered all Israel together and passed over the Jordan and came to Helam.
+And the Syrians set themselves in battle formation against David and fought with him.

-3David sent and inquired after the woman.
-One said, “Is this not Bathsheba, the daughter of Eliam, the wife of Uriah the Hittite?”
+3So David sent and inquired about the woman.
+And someone said, “Is this not Bathsheba, the daughter of Eliam, the wife of Uriah the Hittite?”

-4David sent messengers and took her, and she came in to him and he lay with her (now she had just been purifying herself from her uncleanness); and she returned to her house.
+4Then David sent messengers and took her, and she came to him and he lay with her (now she had just purified herself from her uncleanness), and she returned to her house.

 6So David sent to Joab, “Send me Uriah the Hittite.”
-Joab sent Uriah to David.
+And Joab sent Uriah to David.

 7When Uriah had come to him, David asked him how Joab was doing and how the people were doing and how the war was going.

-8David said to Uriah, “Go down to your house and wash your feet.”
-Uriah departed out of the king’s house and a gift from the king was sent after him.
+8Then David said to Uriah, “Go down to your house and wash your feet.”
+Uriah departed out of the king’s house and a portion of food from the king was sent out after him.

-11Uriah said to David, “The ark, Israel and Judah are staying in tents, and my lord Joab and the servants of my lord are encamped in the open field.
+11Then Uriah said to David, “The ark, Israel and Judah are staying in booths, and my lord Joab and the servants of my lord are encamped in the open field.
 How can I then go into my house to eat and to drink and to lie with my wife?
 As you live and as your soul lives I will not do this thing!”

-24The shooters shot at your servants from off the wall, and some of the king’s servants are dead, and your servant Uriah the Hittite is dead also.”
+24But the shooters shot at your servants from off the wall, and some of the king’s servants are dead, and your servant Uriah the Hittite is dead also.”

 2The rich man had very many flocks and herds,

-5David’s anger was greatly kindled against the man, and he said to Nathan, “As Yahweh lives, the man who has done this deserves to die!
+5Then David’s anger was greatly kindled against the man, and he said to Nathan, “As Yahweh lives, the man who has done this deserves to die!

-6He must restore the lamb fourfold, because he did this thing and because he had no pity!”
+6He must restore the lamb fourfold because he did this thing and because he had no pity!”

-7Nathan said to David, “You are the man.
-This is what Yahweh, the God of Israel, says: ‘I anointed you king over Israel, and I delivered you out of the hand of Saul.
+7Then Nathan said to David, “You are the man!
+This is what Yahweh, the God of Israel, says: ‘I myself anointed you king over Israel, and I myself delivered you out of the hand of Saul.

 12For you did it secretly, but I will do this thing before all Israel and before the sun.’”